PSUmodeling/Cycles/docs/index.md

 ##### `CROP_NAME`

 If the TILLAGE operation is being used to harvest or kill a crop, this tag indicates the crop name to be harvested or killed.
-To harvest or kill all the crops in a planted community, use `All` or `N/A`.
+To kill all the crops in a planted community, use `All` or `N/A`.
-To harvest a single crop, use the crop name exactly as written in the `PLANTING` operation and crop description file.
+To harvest a crop, use the crop name exactly as written in the `PLANTING` operation and crop description file.

 ##### `FRAC_THERMAL_TIME`